qjvk2880/resvg-go/README.md

 - [resvg](https://github.com/RazrFalcon/resvg) - an SVG rendering library written in Rust
 - [wazero](https://github.com/tetratelabs/wazero) - the zero dependency WebAssembly runtime for Go developers
-- [TinySkia](https://github.com/RazrFalcon/tiny-skia) - a small Skia subset used by resvg for rendering
-- [svgfilters](https://github.com/RazrFalcon/svgfilters) - a library for SVG filter effects used by resvg

 ## License